lavadax/Halliday-Games/README.md

 <!-- TODO Add plans -->
 * Add Genre tags to all reviews and use these to do an aggregate search for top 3 reviewed genres in account information.

+* Add images to review cards in the home page and search review page, as well as the read review page.

+* Add more styling to review page, as it's currently being processed as a string without any newline/linebreak elements.

 ### Open Issues

 See the [open issues](https://github.com/lavadax/Halliday-Games/issues) for a list of proposed features (and known issues).